Frequently Asked Questions

 Short answer – about 3 times a week.

 Long answer – most sections are updated weekly, biweekly, or monthly.
 For specific updates of Default Disney, 007 on the 7th, and Movies by Default release dates, check the Upcoming Movies Reviews tab on the front page for the latest news.
 Otherwise:

 Default Assault: every Thursday afternoon.

-Movies by Default: usually on Fridays (and, rarely, on Wednesdays) depending on release dates.
+Movies by Default: every Friday (and, rarely, on Wednesdays and Saturdays depending on release dates).

 Out-of-Context Posters: Seasonal (originally a weekly series).

 Yes.
 Any pictures tagged with “Hilarity by Default” are either pictures I have personally taken or Photoshop constructions created for the sake of parody.